 - A Self-healing Cutting Mat – allows you to use the rotary cutter for cutting fabric.
 A printed ruler-grid can also help with measuring fabric pieces.
 Mats come in many different sizes, but an 18″ x 24″ mat is a good size to start with.

 - Scissors – sharp sewing scissors are helpful however, most quilt projects are cut mostly with a rotary cutter so fancy, expensive scissors aren’t necessary.
+(I love these Elan scissors – inexpensive, but stay sharp.)
 Do try to keep a pair of scissors purely for cutting fabric/thread so they won’t dull as quickly cutting paper.

 - Thread – again, use 100% Cotton thread for quilting.
 Some thread is better than others.
 Cheaper thread will break easier and could create a lint farm in your machine.
 I don’t buy the most expensive thread, but I don’t buy the cheapest either.
 Because I use so much thread, I started buying in bulk – hence the big cone in the top of the picture.
+(My favorite is Aurifil 50 wt.)
 One neutral color works well on most piecing projects – cream, tan or gray.

-- Pins – I like the longer straight pins with plastic heads.
+- Pins – I like the longer straight pins with plastic heads, or even better, glass heads.
 They’re much easier to grab while working and to find when I drop them into the carpet.
 Safety pins (not pictured) also come in handy in the finishing stages later on.

-- Rulers – These are an important part of the quilting process.
+- Rulers – Quilting rulers are an important part of the quilting process.
 They help cut pieces quickly and accurately.
 I suggest starting with a longer ruler 5″ or 6″ x 24″.
 This allows you to cut efficiently across the width of the fabric.
 I also recommend a smaller ruler (5″ or 6″ x 12″) to make it easier to cut smaller pieces.
+As far as brands, I have a lot of Omnigrid rulers, but I like Creative Grids and Olfa Frosted because they grip the fabric better and are less likely to slide.